Ryusei Sakai Latest News

 Forever Young was beaten only two noses into third, with Sakai’s rival on Sierra Leone, Tyler Gaffalione, seen reaching out and touching Forever Young in the final strides.
 Going so close in a controversial running of America’s most famous race did Sakai’s profile a world of good.

-Bathrat Leon in the 2022 G2 Godolphin Mile is Ryusei Sakai’s most memorable winning ride so far.
+Bathrat Leon in the 2022 G2 Godolphin Mile is another important ride in Ryusei Sakai’s career trajectory.
 At that time, he was a little known young Japanese rider on a long-odds outsider contesting the first thoroughbred race of the prestigious Dubai World Cup card.

 Sakai took the Yahagi-trained four-year-old straight to the front and set the pace.
 A length clear approaching the final turn, the rider changed his hands and signalled a change of pace: Bathrat Leon exited the turn two lengths to the good, and under a determined Sakai drive she still held the advantage by a length and a half at the line.